robertsean1995/BAWKP/README.md

 ### Centralized Text Processing

 In non-BAWK scripts, it is common to scatter meaning across chains of grep, sed, and formatting commands, each making small, implicit assumptions about the data.
-For example:
+I do understand that it's generally accepted that each tool (GREP, SED, and AWK, specifically) does their own job better than AWK can do alone; however, this idea of consolidating the number of tools to just AWK is actually the seed from which BAWKP grew.
+Even if AWK is considered a turing-complete programming language, and the other tools are rather simple to learn, I thought it was more approachable to learn one tool rather than three.

 ```
 grep -v '^#' input.csv |